royabhirup-ms/caf-runbooks/scenarios/appmod-azure-dotnetcore/README.md

 ## 6.3 Microsoft Entra ID:

-Let’s prepare an application which has Windows auth for authenticating users references and dependencies in the code.
+Let’s prepare a .NET core application which has Windows auth for authenticating users references and dependencies in the code.

 ![windows auth](./images/windowsauth.png)